VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ## Abstract

-Ventuz Extensions is a new API that is available as of Ventuz version 6.12 - but still in alpha state, so breaking changes are to be expected in newer releases.
+Ventuz Extensions is a new API that is available as of Ventuz version 6.12 - but still in **Alpha** state, so breaking changes are to be expected in newer releases.

 Ventuz Extensions (or VX for short) enables programmers to extend the functionality of Ventuz and thus solve tasks that are impossible or difficult to implement with the built-in capabilities.